Subscribe to email updates

 Archive for 'Military Records'

-Posted by David Langbart on November 18, 2014, under Archives II, Civil Records, Military Records.
+Posted by David Langbart on November 18, 2014, under Archives II, Civil Records, Military Records, Reference.

 Today’s post is written by Alan Walker, a processing archivist at Archives II in College Park.
 I’m never on Twitter.
 Sure, I know of it; it’s a pervasive presence in our culture.
 One of the best greeting cards I’ve seen makes a hilarious play on it: Jesus on Twitter.
 “12 new followers: cool!”, “Whoops, crowd […]

 Posted by Guest Blogger on November 6, 2014, under Archives II, Civil Records, Know Your Records, Military Records, Researchers, The Process.

 Today’s post was written by Nick Baric, a processing Archivist at the National Archives in Washington, DC.
 In May of 1918 a group of American sailors detached to a base at Kyle of Lochalsh in the Scottish Highlands found themselves in a bit of hot water.
 They faced accusations of removing a jewel box from a […]